Abdominal & Visceral Bodywork in Athens, Georgia

 Diana’s style of care draws from well-practiced techniques but is always integrative & holistic, recognizing that people, including their anatomies & nervous systems, vary greatly.
 Diana brings her experience of listening, assessment, and palpation as a midwife and bodyworker to each client and always tailors the approach in partnership with the individual.

-Diana truly loves her work.
-She also enjoys hiking, writing, and spending time with family and friends.
+In her free time, Diana enjoys hiking, writing, and spending time with family and friends.

 Appointments & Fees

-Please use the contact form below if you would like to schedule an appointment
+Please use the contact form if you would like to schedule an appointment

 Postpartum scheduling and care after surgeries, miscarriage, or abortion